-A successful animated advertisement caters to the target audience’s pain points.
+Successful animated advertisements cater to the target audience’s pain points.
 Dig into your buyers’ persona and find out the challenges your prospects face in their daily lives.

-Figure out innovative ways to illustrate their problems, present a viable solution and chances are your animation advert will be a hit!
+Figure out innovative ways to illustrate their problems, present a viable solution and chances are your animation ad will be a hit!

 Solving a problem sometimes also means simplifying information and presenting it in a digestible way.